-The season here ends on the 7th of April.
+The season here ends in the beginning of April.

 This resort is located on the north side of Lake Achensee.
 It’s also on the Karwendel Mountain.
 It is popular with families, but its terrain also accommodates snowboarders and skiers.
 The resort has everything large ski resorts has but in a more compact and relaxed setting.

 It is just 45 minutes from Innsbruck and about 60 minutes away from Munich.
 The resort has a practice area for children and a ski resort at the top.
 The slopes range from blue, red and black.
 Expert skiers can, however, get their hearts thumping by exploring the turning and twisting Nordabfahrt descent which gives quite a kick.

 This is yet another resort offering the best of both worlds– family friendly and expert skiing facilities.
 The resort is proof that good things come in tiny packages.
 It’s also worth pointing out that the resort has a fantastic view of the valley.